nullivex/ah-wiki/core/Initializers.md

 # Initializers

-initializers are run before your server boots.
+Initializers are run before your server boots.
 Here is where you include any new modules or add custom code which you want to be available to all the rest of your actionHero server.

 ## Format